 Start lean with a handful of boards.
 By the next vintage you have years of structured portfolio data, audit-ready compliance, and the institutional infrastructure your future LPs will require.

-EU or US residency, with every query, analysis and export logged and exportable for regulators or LPs.
+EU (Frankfurt) residency, with every query, analysis and export logged and exportable for regulators or LPs.

-For mandates where compliance is non-negotiable, rather than explaining to an LP why packs sat in a consumer chatbot.
+For mandates where compliance is non-negotiable, rather than explaining to an LP why decks sat in a consumer chatbot.

 Start free, your first board cycles included · Individual & Team plans · Enterprise for the firm.